ultraio/docs-blockchain/downloads/docs.md

 Once this has been completed it will ensure that the **sale_shares** does not exceed the maximum **sales_share** percentage which is 10000 basis points (100%) and normally this should always be the case.

-The resale table will try to find the token and ensure it doesn’t already exist in the token resale table.
+The action will try to find the token and ensure it doesn’t already exist in the token resale or auction tables.

-If it doesn’t exist it gets placed and the transaction is completed.
+If it doesn’t exist it gets placed on resell and the transaction is completed.

 **Notifications**